darint00/informix-misc/README.md

 A collection of scripts and methods to perform various activities within Informix, REST, MQTT, etc.  Each Directory will have Additional README.md files.

-## listener.mqtt
+* #### listener.mqtt

-Program examples to insert into Informix using the MQTT Wire Listener.
+    Program examples to insert into the Informix database using the MQTT Wire Listener.
+Python and Node examples to insert into Timeseries.